 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is (e.g., use "Title", "Position", "The Company") and cannot exceed the page limit (as described in Section 4.02).
+This Submittal Form shall be kept anonymous and cannot exceed the page limit (as described in Section 4.02).
+NOTE: Letters of reference and employee resumes/CVs WILL NOT count against the submittal form page count.
+They should be attached to the corresponding submittal form.